Cypress Avenue station

 The Cypress Avenue station is a local station on the IRT Pelham Line of the New York City Subway.
-It is served by the 6 train at all times and is located at the intersection of Cypress Avenue and East 138th Street in the Mott Haven neighborhood of the Bronx.
+Located at the intersection of Cypress Avenue and East 138th Street in the Mott Haven and Port Morris neighborhoods of the Bronx, it is served by the 6 train at all times.
+The <6> train skips this station when it operates.

 The station opened in 1919 as part of an extension of the Pelham Line of the Interborough Rapid Transit Company, and had its platforms extended in the 1960s.

 History

 This station opened on January 7, 1919, as part of the extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue by the Interborough Rapid Transit Company as part of the Dual Contracts.

 Both platforms were extended at either ends in the 1960s to accommodate the current standard length of an IRT train (514 feet).
 The extensions are noticeable as they are narrower than the rest of the platforms, have no columns, and the trim line is green with "CYPRESS AVE" in white sans serif font.
 The extensions result in the platforms being slightly offset.